slatedocs/slate/source/includes/_documents.md

   -H "Authorization: APIAuth your-hmac-auth-header"
 ```

-Create a document to be signed by passing a File or a Hash of the file.
+Create a document to be signed by passing either a File (in PDF) or a Hash of the file.

-Either the _"File"_ or _"Hash"_ must be passed.
+_Note: Either the "File" or "Hash" must be passed._

+If you are using our [embedded signing widget](#widget), we suggest that you pass a File so that it can be displayed to the end user (signer) within the signing flow.

 ### HTTP Request